-General solutions of the system \eqref{eqMgravity} is the hard problem, but in the conditions discussed above the extra dimensional metric depends only on the radial coordinate $u$ of the extra space.
+The general solution of the system \eqref{eqMgravity} is a hard problem.
+Nevertheless, under the conditions discussed above, the extra-dimensional metric depends only on the radial coordinate $u$ of the extra space.
 This greatly simplifies the analysis so that non-trivial numerical results can be obtained.
-We refer the reader to the system of differential equations (6-11) written in \cite{Bronnikov:2023lej}.
-The brane position depends on a certain solution which is characterized by additional conditions at the point $u=u_0$ - specific values of metric functions and their derivatives at an arbitrary point $u=u_0$.
+We refer the reader to the system of differential {Equations} (6)--(11) written in~\cite{Bronnikov:2023lej}.
+The brane position depends on a certain solution which is characterized by additional conditions: specific values of metric functions and their derivatives at the point $u=u_0$.
 We choose $u_0=0$ without loss of generality.

-The results for numerical simulations are shown in Fig. \ref{f1}.
+The results for numerical simulations are shown in Figure~\ref{f1}.
 Note that all results are obtained for fixed Lagrangian parameters

-and different additional conditions at the point $u=0$.
+and different additional conditions.
 The solid curve on the left panel describes the behavior of the extra-space radius $r(u)$.
 It crosses the abscissa at two points $u_1$ and $u_2$, which means that the closed extra-space is formed.

-Right panel in the figure describes the curvature of the extra space and indicates that the singularities exist at points $u_1$ and $u_2$.
-They are quite weak so that the integration over them does not lead to infinities \cite{Bronnikov:2023lej}.
-The singularities can be suppressed by imposing artificial relations between metric functions \cite{Dantas:2015dca}.
-Another way to avoid such singularities is to choose a more complicated function $f(R)$, like
+The right panel in the figure describes the curvature of the extra space and indicates that singularities or cusps can exist at points $u_1$ and $u_2$.
+They are quite weak, so that the integration over them does not lead to infinities~\cite{Bronnikov:2023lej}.
+Such cusps can be suppressed by imposing artificial relations between metric functions~\cite{Dantas:2015dca}.
+Another way to avoid the singularities is to choose a more complicated function $f(R)$, like

 Suppose that at some point $R\to \infty$.
-Then $f_*(R)=R +c$ with the well-known solution in the form of the de Sitter metric.
+Then, $f_*(R)=R +c$ with the well-known solution in the form of the de Sitter metric.
 (Remember that the matter is still absent).
-Thus the curvature $R\to const$ contradicts the initial assumption.
+Thus, the curvature $R\to {const}$ contradicts the initial assumption.
 This means that the limit $R\to \infty$ is not realized.
-The accurate solution to the system \eqref{eqMgravity} with the function $f_*$ is a hard problem.
-At the same time, the multiplier $\e^{-\epsilon R^2}\simeq 1,\, (\epsilon \ll 1)$ with an arbitrary good accuracy in area of our interest if the parameter $\epsilon$ small enough.
-Hence, we continue our numerical calculations with the quadratic function $f(R)$ assuming that the possible curvature singularity is replaced by a sharp maximum.
+The exact solution to the system \eqref{eqMgravity} with the function $f_*$ is a hard problem.
+At the same time, the multiplier $\e^{-\epsilon R^2}\simeq 1,\, (\epsilon \ll 1)$ with an arbitrary good accuracy near singularity if the parameter $\epsilon$ is small enough.
+Hence, we continue our numerical calculations with the quadratic function $f(R)$, assuming that the possible curvature singularity is replaced by a sharp maximum.